MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 The default method used for the calculation of the theoretical MOs/Density is **Hartee-Fock**. **B3LYP** may be superior in some cases (especially for the treatment of hydrogen  atoms), but tends to be unstable inside Tonto in some cases.
 Both can be used in ORCA and are perfectly fine here.

 ## CPUs
 The number of CPUs to use during the waverfunction calculation.
 It is usually a good idea to *not* use *all* of them -- unless you don't want to use the computer for anything else while it runs NoSpherA2!
 Olex2 will be locked during the calculation to prevent inconsitencies of files.
 Mostly copying files etc needs overhead CPU capacity, so please leave 1 CPU for these kinds of things.
+Also note: It is not recommended to run jobs in a Dropbox Folder...
+They tend to break.

 ## Memory
 The maximum memory that NoSpherA2 is allowed to use.
 This **must not** exceed the capabilities of the computer.
 If ORCA is used the memory needs per core are calcualted automatically, this input is the **total** memory.